-At this stage, the candidate for Master degree would have completed the analysis of the data and provided substantive findings from other literatures.
+Continuing with the guidance of a faculty committee, each student continues the process of writing a thesis.
 With the completion of the thesis, and the appropriate public defense of the thesis, and the certification by the duly appointed committee, the student may make application for graduation.
 Pre-requisite: MSCR 699A, MSCR 699B